junghyey/csc-213-n-body/README.md

 _The gif creation code is commented out for this version_

-(Internal Use Only) Runs the CPU implementation of the simulation for 4 bodies.
+(Internal Use Only:Not Expected to be Tested) Runs the CPU implementation of the simulation for 4 bodies.

 ```bash
 ./simulate_n_body_cpu